rwstream9/caepher/README.md

 In order to achieve 128-bit security, at L=15, we need M approx 48, which takes a very short period to generate keys, encode and decode data in the C application.

-This all assumes that there is no shortcut to extract the
+This all assumes that there is no shortcut to extract the N=5 rules somehow from the public key, or that the public key could not be used to efficiently construct a reverse mapping.